MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-for-earth.md

 ## Alternatives

-### AI for Earth grants

-Microsoft has awarded over 200 AI for Earth grants for projects in 57 countries.
+- Microsoft has awarded over 200 AI for Earth grants for projects in 57 countries.
 There are four areas of focus for AI for Earth grants: agriculture, biodiversity, climate change, and water.
 Grants available for data labeling services, an important prerequisite for most AI projects, or for Azure compute credits.
-Grantees can also access additional resources like technical advice and support, online Azure training materials, and invitations to the AI for Earth Summit for networking and educational opportunities.
+Grantees can also access additional resources like technical advice and support, online Azure training materials, and networking and educational opportunities.
 For more information, see [AI for Earth's grant process and details](https://www.microsoft.com/ai/ai-for-earth-grants).

-### AI for Earth projects

-Wild Me uses the following Azure services:

 ## Next steps